 19. Lloyd Hotel — Located in the residential Eastern Docklands neighborhood, the Lloyd is just a few minutes from the city center.
 Nestled within a small park, kids have quick access to the outdoor play area.
 Inside, the gallery-like common spaces offer games, books, toys, puzzles and assorted low-tech toys to encourage creative play.
 Each of the 117 rooms is unique and accented with innovative Dutch designs.
 Quirkier rooms have swings or a giant bed that sleeps seven.
 A democratic feature is that the rooms range from one to five stars, all under the same roof.
 The goal is for visitors of a variety of economic means to connect and share experiences.

 20. Sleep on a houseboat — Water is one of this city’s defining characteristics, so consider sleeping on a houseboat.
-The Amstel Botel is a floating hotel with competitive rates.
+We did and we loved it!
+There's also the Amstel Botel, a floating hotel with competitive rates.

 21. The Dylan — If your family likes to be pampered, you’ll be treated like royals at this posh boutique hotel.
 Children have a separate check-in, even receiving their own fake key card.
 The doting concierge is happy to provide a tailor-made itinerary.